googlemaps/android-maps-ktx/README.md

 }
 ```

-Alternatively, if you are using the Maps SDK through the standalone V3 BETA distribution:
+(Deprecated) Alternatively, if you are using the Maps SDK through the standalone V3 BETA distribution:

 ```groovy
 dependencies {